jingfeidu/MRML4C/README.md

-We are aiming at implement some classical machine learning algorithms using MR4C.
+We are aiming at implementing some classical machine learning algorithms using MR4C.